evanbowman/BPCore-Engine/README.md

 1) Entities have hitboxes and support collision checking.
 2) The engine will automatically redraw entities for you.

+All entity setters generally return the input entity as a result, so you can write `entpos(entspr(entity, 5), 1, 1)`, by chaining calls together.

 * `ent()`
 Create an entity.

 * `del(entity)`
 Destroy an entity.
 The engine owns and manages all entities, the Lua garbage collector will not collect them.
 Call `del()` when you're done with an entity.

-* `ent_spr(entity, sprite_id, [xflip], [yflip])`
+* `entspr(entity, sprite_id, [xflip], [yflip])`
 Set an entity's sprite, with optional flipping flags.
 Similar to `spr()`, but for entities.
+Returns the input entity.

-* `ent_pos(entity, x, y)`
+* `entpos(entity, x, y)`
 Set an entity's position.
+Return the input entity.

+* `entz(entity, z)`
+Assign an entity a Z value between 0 and 255, inclusive.
+The engine will sort entities by Z value when drawing them.
+Returns the input entity.

-* `ent_hb(entity, x_origin, y_origin, width, height)`
+* `enthb(entity, x_origin, y_origin, width, height)`
 Set a hitbox for an entity.
 Hitboxes will be anchored to the center of an entity, after adding x_origin and y_origin.
 Hitbox width and height may not exceed 255.
-But the gba screen is only 240x160, so hopefully this won't be a problem :)
+But the gba screen is only 240x160, so hopefully this won't be a problem :) Returns the input entity.
+By default, an entity will use a 16x16 hitbox, where the hitbox anchor is at 8,8 (the center of the 16x16 hitbox), to match the engine's sprite size.

 * `ents()`
 Get a table of all entities registered with the engine.
 Normally, you should not need to call this function.
 Entities should be considered a resource belonging to the engine, and the Lua environment will not garbage collect unused entities.
 If you're switching scripts with next_script(), you may sometimes need to ask the engine for its list of entities.
+Otherwise, you should do your best to keep track of entities.